Al0olo/AstroverseAI/README.md

 2. Open and run the notebooks in the `notebooks/` directory.

+## Continuous Integration and Deployment

+This project uses GitHub Actions for continuous integration and deployment.

+### Automated Testing

+On each pull request and push to the main branch, the following steps are automatically performed:

+1. The code is checked out.
+2. The project is set up with Python 3.7, 3.8, and 3.9.
+3. All dependencies are installed.
+4. All tests in the `tests` directory are run.

+This ensures that new changes do not break existing functionality and that the code works across different Python versions.

+### Automated Deployment

+When changes are merged into the main branch:

+1. A new Docker image is built.
+2. The image is pushed to DockerHub with the tag `latest`.

+This allows for easy deployment of the most recent version of the application.

 ## Data

 - Place your Hijri-Gregorian correspondence data in `data/hijri_gregorian_correspondence.csv`